top of page

 Actions will always speak louder than words.
 Show rather than just tell - Warby Parker uses their glowing customer testimonials to answer their FAQs

-2. Understand and acknowledge your audience Nolan's directing style is his vision for his audience - He tells stories that often reinvent the usual genre and tends to leave his films with ambiguous endings, something his audience have come to expect and enjoy.
+2. Understand and acknowledge your audience Nolan's directing style is his vision for his audience.
+He tells stories that often reinvent the usual genre and tends to leave his films with ambiguous endings, something his audience has come to expect and enjoy.

 3 .
 Build your portfolio of work

-Nolan has an impressive deck of movies that consistently push the boundaries and rewards his audience with ground breaking stories.
-His Audience leave the cinema feeling entertained and looking forward to his next movie
+Nolan has an impressive deck of movies that consistently push the boundaries and reward his audience with groundbreaking stories.
+His Audience leaves the cinema feeling entertained and looking forward to his next movie

 The impressive supporting cast of Oppenheimer increases the film's value.
-Such stars as Emily Blunt, Robert Downey Jr., Matt Damon, Florence Pugh, Gary Oldman, and Rami Malek elevate the status of the movie.
+Stars such as Emily Blunt, Robert Downey Jr., Matt Damon, Florence Pugh, Gary Oldman, and Rami Malek elevate the status of the movie.

 Which leads me to..